elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus

-- Alas, alas, I cry alas
+- Alas, alas, I scream alas
 - The slaver
 - the halter
 - the iron rod
-- the foul ship hold
+- the foul hold
 - sea sickness
 - tightly-wound sausages of dead and alive
-- and the rebellion, a shabby beautiful evening
+- and the rebellion, one shabby beautiful evening
 - and shackles and handcuffs
 - and rattan and drowning
 - {:.pr} alas, alas, towards the morning, the whitening of islands, of continents, of churches, of curses.

 - {:.sp} The Man Reciter

-- A gulf.
+- A chasm.
 My vision cannot sound it.

 ---